epinephrine (Injection route)Pronunciation

 - Parkinson's disease—Use with caution.
 May make these conditions worse.

 Proper Use of epinephrine

 Use epinephrine only as directed by your doctor.
-Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.